On extremes for Gaussian subordination: Main results

+{ We now illustrate the general theory on a multivariate moving maxima (M4) model.
+The proof of Theorem \ref{Thm:gap point proc} does not proceed via a direct point-process convergence for the full M4 process.
+Instead, we first apply the finite-dimensional theory in the previous section to truncated versions of the process and then pass to the limit by means of the approximation argument developed later in Lemma \ref{Lem:approx}. }

 Next, we discuss how to extend the results on Gaussian subordinated $\{Y_k\}$ defined by a finite-dimensional transform, as required in Theorems \ref{Thm:max} and \ref{Thm:gap point proc}, to an infinite-dimensional transform.
 Theorem \ref{Thm:gap point proc} cannot directly handle the case where the function $G$ depends on infinitely many time coordinates of the Gaussian linear process $\{X_k\}$ in \eqref{equality_general_linear_process}.
-However, in certain scenarios, an approximation strategy originated from \cite{chernick1991calculating} can be adopted (see Lemma \ref{Lem:approx} below).
-We shall showcase the use of such a strategy on a multivariate moving-maximum built upon Gaussian subordinated innovations below.
+However, in certain scenarios, an approximation strategy originating from \cite{chernick1991calculating} can be adopted (see Lemma \ref{Lem:approx} below).
+We shall showcase the use of such a strategy on a multivariate moving-maximum built from Gaussian subordinated innovations below.

-Let $h:\R \to \R$ be a measurable function and suppose $W_{k,i}=h(X_{k,i})$ with $ X_k=(X_{k,1},\ldots,X_{k,d})$ a multivariate Gaussian linear process given by \eqref{equality_general_linear_process} (setting $d_0=d\in \Z_+$) satisfying \eqref{equality_long_range_dep_linear_process} with non-singular covariance \eqref{eq:nonsingular} at time $0$.
-In fact, this construction ensures extremal dependence in $\{W_{k,i}\}$, both in time index $k$, and in space index $i$; see Section \ref{sec:gaus exp dep} and Lemma \ref{le:multiBrochwellDavis} below.
+Let $h:\R \to \R$ be a measurable function and suppose $W_{k,i}=h(X_{k,i})$ with $ X_k=(X_{k,1},\ldots,X_{k,d})'$ a multivariate Gaussian linear process given by \eqref{equality_general_linear_process} (setting $d_0=d\in \Z_+$) satisfying \eqref{equality_long_range_dep_linear_process} with nonsingular covariance \eqref{eq:nonsingular} at time $0$.
+In fact, this construction ensures {extremal} {in}dependence of $\{W_{k,i}\}$, both in time index $k$, and in space index $i$; see Section \ref{sec:gaus exp dep} and Lemma \ref{le:multiBrochwellDavis} below.
 Note that $W_{k,i}$'s are marginally identically distributed.
 In fact, it is possible to extend the setup to allow the function $h$ to vary with respect to $k$ and $i$, although for simplicity we do not pursue this here.

 We also assume that the function $h$ is chosen so that $W_{k,i} \in [0,\infty)$ almost surely, and in addition,

 where $\alpha \in (0,\infty)$, and $L(\cdot)$ is slowly varying at infinity.
 The relation \eqref{eq:alphavarying} ensures that the marginal distribution of each $W_{k,i}$ is in the max-domain of attraction of an $\alpha$-Fr\'echet distribution.